311zzb/gitlet/gitlet-design.md

 5. `static void writeCachedHashObject(String id)` Write a cached HashObject with ID in cachedObjects to filesystem.
 6. `static void deleteHashObject(String id)` Delete a HashObject from filesystem.
 7. `static private File optimizedObjectIDFolder(String id)`
-   Helper method that returns the housing directory of a HashObject with the given ID.
+   Helper method that returns the housing directory of a `HashObject` with the given ID.
    Used in the optimized object database.
 8. `static private File optimizedObjectIDFile(String id)`
-   Helper method that returns the file of a HashObject with the given ID.
+   Helper method that returns the file of a `HashObject` with the given ID.
+   Used in the optimized object database.
+9. `static private File optimizedObjectAbbrevIDFile(String id)`
+   Helper method that return the file of a `HashObject` with the given abbreviated ID.
    Used in the optimized object database.

 Despite `HashObject` should be instantiated very often, it has no constructor method(s).